bostick/tuppence/README.md

 Where it makes sense, information is processed right-to-left.
 Exceptions include the spelling of English keywords and functions of the language ( would `tnirp` be acceptable for a function name? ), function application ( `(1)print` would be too strange) and operators like `/` and `-` ( Writing `3\1` would be too strange for representing the fraction one-third. )

-Traditionally, when adding 32-bit or 64-bit integers, the carry bit is lost.
+Traditionally in other programming langauges, when adding 32-bit or 64-bit integers, the carry bit is lost.
 Tuppence propagates the carry bit for later use.

 ```
 >>> `1` + `1`